 In order to enable the county to determine the project's classification, the applicant shall identify the approximate area within which the proposed project could potentially have adverse impacts, such as increased traffic, public safety risks, noise, glare, emissions, or other environmental impacts.

-Early notification and involvement of affected citizens and jurisdictions as follows:
+Early notification and involvement of affected community members and jurisdictions as follows:

 Type One and Two facilities.
 At least 90 days before submitting an application for a Type One or Type Two essential public facility, the prospective applicant shall notify the affected public and jurisdictions of the general type and nature of the proposal, identify sites under consideration for accommodating the proposed facility, and identify opportunities to comment on the proposal.
 Applications for specific projects shall not be considered complete in the absence of proof of a published notice regarding the proposed project in a newspaper of general circulation in the affected area.
 This notice shall include the information described above and shall be published at least 90 days prior to the submission of the application.